moonbitlang/moonbit-course/course12/course_en.md

 # Summary

-- In this lecture, we introduces the concept of automatic differentiation
+- In this lecture, we introduce the concept of automatic differentiation
 	- presenting symbolic differentiation
 	- presenting forward and backward differentiation
 - Recommended Readings